function61/varasto/docs/guide_setting-up-backup.md

 Using external backup program
 -----------------------------

-If you don't want to use the built-in µbackup, there's an interface for other backup programs.
+If you don't want to use the built-in µbackup, here's instructions on what you can do.

+The entire metadata database is in file `varasto.db`.
+You could back that file up, but you would need to use OS-level filesystem snapshotting to even get a crash-consistent backup.
+Crash-consistency means that it's similar to what would happen if a power went off from the computer at that exact timestamp.

+Databases generally can properly recover from crashes because they're designed to do their best not to lose data.
+Varasto internally uses BoltDB which uses journaling so you're probably OK with crash-consistent backups.

+But for getting a totally consistent export of the metadata DB, we have an interface for external backup programs as well.

 You can get a consistent metadata DB backup from the following REST endpoint: